 It's nuanced.
 Membership fees may be deductible as a medical expense if you itemize and your total medical expenses exceed 7.5 percent of your AGI.
 HSA and FSA eligibility depends on your administrator.
 Consult your tax advisor for your specific situation.

-How does concierge care compare to traditional?
+How does concierge care compare to traditional primary care?

 Traditional primary care averages 10 to 15 minute visits with multi-week waits.
 Concierge offers same-day or next-day visits, 30 to 60 minute appointments, direct access, and proactive management rather than reactive sick care.

-Who is concierge medicine not right for?
+Who is concierge medicine NOT right for?

 Patients who rarely see a doctor, are in excellent health with no concerns, or for whom the membership cost is a real financial burden.
 It's most valuable for patients who want an ongoing relationship with their physician and prefer direct access.